 Thanksgiving is the perfect time to craft something special for the enjoyment of your family and friends.
 The fun is in the giving, the crafting...the stitching!

 I designed Alphabet 9 letters with Thanksgiving in mind, stitching 12 different blessings to be thankful for.
 Add more of your own.
 I can imagine each one stitched on a napkin or place mat to be used at your holiday dinner table.

 You may even stitch Thanksgiving phrases at intervals around the edge of you holiday tablecloth.
 If that doesn't put you in the holiday spirit...

 Of course, these letters will work for other occasions or purposes with just a change of floss color.
 It would also work for a sampler.

-Click here or on the picture above for a printable PDF pattern for Thanksgiving letters.
+Click here or on the picture above for a printable PDF pattern for Alphabet 9.
 A new window (or tab) will open so you can keep your place here.